Galveston Plant Explosion Lawyers

 Fatal industrial accidents scar families forever—emotionally, psychologically, and in many cases, financially.
 Losing a spouse or a parent creates a burden that nothing can lift, but for families of refinery workers, losing a loved one also means losing the sole source of income.
 Funeral costs, medical expenses...all of these are difficult enough without wondering how groceries will be paid for or how the mortgage will be covered.

 Our wrongful death lawyers help the families of plant explosion victims get what they need to move forward.
 We've helped surviving loved ones win billions to pay for economic and non-economic damages—including punitive damages against the people who caused the accident.
+With our Galveston chemical plant death law firm there to see justice served, these families can now face brighter futures.

 Arnold & Itkin in the News